Content Writer at SocialBee

 - Reader mode, a feature that makes long threads easier to read by displaying them in a simplified format.

-- X Pro users can customize their app icons and themes for a more personalized experience.
+- X Pro users can customize their Android or iOS app icons and themes for a more personalized experience.

-- “Undo tweet”, this feature gives users a chance to recall a tweet shortly after sending it, preventing immediate errors from going live.
+- The “undo tweet” feature gives users a chance to recall a tweet shortly after sending it, preventing immediate errors from going live.

 In contrast, Bluesky doesn’t offer any paid subscription models or premium features.
-All users have the same access to the platform’s capabilities without needing to pay for additional tools.
+The company kept Bluesky free, so all users have the same access to the platform’s capabilities without needing to pay for additional tools to maintain visibility.

 7. There are no verification badges on Bluesky

-Bluesky doesn’t use traditional verification badges like X. Instead, users can prove their authenticity by using custom domains.
+Bluesky doesn’t use traditional verification badges like X. Instead, users can self-verify their authenticity by using custom domains.

 When a user sets up their profile, they can link a domain they own (e.g., username.com) to their account.
 This process involves verifying that they actually control the domain, typically by adding a verification record to the domain’s settings or through a DNS check.